AdobeDocs/experience-manager-65.en/help/sites-developing/spa-blueprint.md

 To enable the author to use the AEM SPA Editor to edit the content of an SPA, there are requirements that the SPA must fulfill, which are described in this document.

+>[!NOTE]
+>
+>The SPA Editor is the recommended solution for projects that require SPA framework based client-side rendering (e.g. React or Angular).

 ## Introduction {#introduction}

 This document describes the general contract that any SPA framework should fulfill (i.e. the kind of AEM support layer) in order to implement editable SPA components within AEM.